 Specialized Dockets – Mahoning County Juvenile Court is the only court in Ohio with six Ohio Supreme Court certified specialized dockets, namely the Treatment Court (Drug and Alcohol), Family Dependency Treatment Court, Mental Health Court, Sex Offender Treatment Court, Re-Entry Court, and Education Court.
 The Court has the only Sex Offender and Education Court Dockets in the State.
 Specialized dockets are courts that are dedicated to specific types of offenses or offenders which use a combination of different techniques for holding offenders accountable while addressing the underlying causes of behavior and have been proven effective at reducing recidivism.
 Judge Dellick serves as vice-chair of the Supreme Court Commission on Specialized Dockets.
 She is also a member of Ohio’s SSRP Subcommittee that oversees the Supreme Court’s Initiative to advance family dependency treatment dockets throughout Ohio.

 Crossover Youth Project: The court was selected by the Georgetown University to participate in its Crossover Youth Project.
 The court joined a select group of nationwide courts to address the issues affecting foster children involved with the court system.
 The project is a collaborative effort with the Mahoning County Children Services Board and effectively addresses relative issues.
 The program results in a reduction of children in foster care and time spent in the justice system enabling them to lead a productive life.
 The court was also selected to present at a six state summit on the success of the program.
-Additionally, the court was selected to train the Indiana Judicial Delegates on implementing COY in their state.

 Mahoning County High School: MCHS was created by Judge Dellick and is in partnership with Mahoning County Education Service Center to provide an alternative education for students who have been expelled or suspended from their home school or want to get back on schedule with their academics.
 A team of professionals address the mental, emotional and protective needs of the students who present with low protective and high risk factors that are often obstacles to an education.
 The balanced and restorative justice principles are the foundation for the school.
-The school was recently recognized by the United States Department of Education and the White House for its innovative and successful practices.
+The school was recognized by the United States Department of Education and the Obama White House for its innovative and successful practices.

 The Court also has a Cognitive Behavioral Therapy Unit to address behaviors of medium to high risk youth.
 The program was created to prevent institutionalization of youth and to keep students close to home and family while providing positive behavioral therapies.
-The court’s probation officers are members of the FBI Violent Crimes Task Force, the only one of its kind in the nation.